-The ECP shall participate in and provide leadership to the clinical design within the Colorado Access designated region.
-The ECP must participate and contribute in the RAEs via organized committees, ad-hoc meetings, learning collaborative meetings, and webinars to facilitate clinical design under the RAE concepts.
+The CCP shall participate in and provide leadership to the clinical design within the Colorado Access designated region.
+The CCP must participate and contribute in the regional organizations via organized committees, ad-hoc meetings, learning collaborative meetings, and webinars to facilitate clinical design under the regional organization concepts.